RadostTrak/Data-Analytics-Projects/README.md

 This assignment was focused on classification, mainly implementing various classification algorithms (KNN, Naive Bayes, Support Vector, Neural Network) and evaluating them.

 **Practical Assignment 4:**
-In this assignment, we created interactive visualisations and a dashboard to describe US domestic flight data in order to understand effective data visualisation. \n
+In this assignment, we created interactive visualisations and a dashboard to describe US domestic flight data in order to understand effective data visualisation.

-Note: The dataset is too large to upload, it can be accessed through [here](https://drive.google.com/file/d/1J16da0EdqfvPhW0psV43bbYzwS6SOWsn/view?usp=share_link).
+Note: The dataset can be accessed through [here](https://drive.google.com/file/d/1J16da0EdqfvPhW0psV43bbYzwS6SOWsn/view?usp=share_link).

 If you have any further questions regarding these assignments, please reach Dr. Michael Behrisch (m.behrisch@uu.nl), the lecturer of the course, or Sita Newer (s.newer@uu.nl), the teacher assistant overseeing and grading all assignments.